mono/website/docs/gui/winforms/index.md

 -   Drawing code must be tied into the theming interface.
 -   If your method can be tested by an automated NUnit test, please include a test as well.

-If you are working on a large feature, you may wish to post your intent on the mailing list to prevent duplication of effort.
+If you are working on a large feature, you may wish to post your intent on GitHub to prevent duplication of effort.

 ### Drivers